+ Do the solar panels produce electricity?

 No. The solar panel system is designed and built to be maintenance-free.

 + Do the solar panels simply plug into my electrical panel?

 Yes.
 Just like any other appliance, they are connected to your main panel (or sub panel) via a circuit breaker.

 Possibly.
-Most solar panel systems offset between 70% and 100% of the electricity consumption in the home.
-Sometimes we're limited by the available roof space and other times by the customer's budget.
+Most solar panel systems offset between 80% and 110% of the electricity consumption in the home.